-Professional Identity Under Algorithmic Management
+Professional Identity Under Algorithmic Evaluation

 (Under review at Organization Science; 2025 Academy of Management Best Paper Proceedings & OB Division Outstanding Practical Implications for Management Award)